 Common Pitfalls to Avoid

-This matters more than it seems because weak decisions here usually create bigger downstream problems.
 Many people unknowingly hinder their flexibility by making common mistakes.
 Overdoing exercises, neglecting warm-ups, or ignoring pain signals can lead to injuries.
 Understanding these pitfalls can help individuals make better decisions regarding their joint health.

 It’s essential to listen to your body and adjust your routines accordingly.
 Engaging in activities without proper preparation or recovery can exacerbate joint issues.
 Here are some pitfalls to watch out for: